-The Pittsburgh Biomedical Informatics (BMI) Training Program is actively recruiting for predoctoral and postdoctoral positions for Fall 2017 admission.
-The application completion deadline has been extended to February 10, 2017.
+The Pittsburgh Biomedical Informatics (BMI) Training Program is actively recruiting for predoctoral and postdoctoral positions for Fall 2018 admission.
+The application completion deadline is January 10, 2018.
 All individuals applying to the BMI Training Program must use the following procedures for preparing and submitting an application.

 - Complete the online application available by logging into this site.
 A completed online application must include the following items:

 - Curriculum Vitae or Resume

 - Pay the application fee online by credit card, or send a personal check or money order.

 - The following items must be separately mailed or reported.

 - Official Academic Transcripts